-Medical researchers and doctors are growing increasingly aware of the benefits of compression pump therapy.
+Medical researchers and doctors are growing increasingly aware of the benefits of compression pump therapy, also known as extremity pump.
 As a result, this treatment option is seeing more use for sufferers of various conditions.
 There is a multitude of benefits that many patients are starting to enjoy because of this.

 Compression Pumps Go by Many Names

 Compression pumps go by many different names.
 They include:

 - Lymphedema compression pump

 - Extremity pump

 - Pneumatic compression device for lymphedema

 Compression and extremity pump for arms and legs are designed to treat: